The Ultimate Brownie Guide

 If you’re wondering what cake flour is, it is a very fine-textured flour with a low protein content, usually about 8 percent.
 All-purpose flour has a protein content of around 10-12 percent, depending on the brand.
 The lower protein content in cake flour usually gives baked goods very tender and fine textured results, which is why it’s perfect in cake recipes.
 In brownies, however, I found that using cake flour produced results that were too soft and cake-y and not nearly rich or fudgy enough.
 If you prefer a more tender and cake-y brownie, using cake flour is definitely the way to go.

 There are two main families of brownie recipes; those that call for melted chocolate and those that call for cocoa powder.
 Sometimes a recipe will call for both, but the Baker’s One Bowl Brownie recipe calls for melted chocolate.
 I wanted to see how using only cocoa powder would affect the brownies.
-I removed the 4 ounces of melted chocolate in the recipe and replaced it with 3/4 cup of natural unsweetened cocoa powder, keeping everything else the same.
+I removed the melted chocolate in the recipe and replaced it with 3/4 cup of natural unsweetened cocoa powder, keeping everything else the same.
 The resulting brownies were nice and chewy with that distinct cocoa flavor, but they were also much more dry and crumbly.
 The melted chocolate certainly provides moisture and without it, the brownies were quenched.
 My go-to cocoa brownie recipe uses a whopping ten tablespoons of butter, as opposed to the control recipe’s six tablespoons.
 Cocoa brownies are quick, easy, and chewy, but they require more butter to maintain a moist, fudgy bite.

 Most brownie recipes call for only granulated sugar, although some call for a ratio of both granulated and brown sugars.
 I love brown sugar and feel that it adds a depth of sweet flavor and moisture to baked goods so I thought it would be perfect to test how brown sugar affects brownies.
 I replaced the 1 cup of granulated sugar with 1 cup of packed light brown sugar and the resulting brownies were soft, rich, and ultra moist.
 They were also slightly thicker and darker in color than the control recipe.
 The one thing they were lacking as compared to the control brownies (and later the whipped egg and sugar brownies) was that crinkly, tissue-thin crust that is so characteristic of brownies.
 The brown sugar adds too much moisture to allow the tops the dry out enough to produce that crust.